dev-chriss/laravel5.5-adminlte/readme.md

 ## Page size optimization:
 - Using [Laravel Mix](http://laravel.com/docs/master/mix), all CSS and JS are in minified to one file each.
+- LaraLTE2 leverages browser caching, using .htaccess file from html5-boilerplate
+- GZip compression is activated by default(APP_DEBUG=false => only onfile for js, and one file for css). admin-HASH.css: 63.9KB with gzip (376.5Kb without) admin-HASH.js : 99KB with gzip (318.9Kb without)

 #FAQ